 This Simmered Fried Tofu and Greens is a great side dish to keep handy in the refrigerator as a part of your meal prep.
 Make ahead and let it soak up the delicious dashi broth for additional flavors.

-When it comes to meal planning, especially a Japanese style Ichiju Sansai (one soup three dishes) setup, I admit that I’m guilty of giving most of my attention on the main.
+When it comes to meal planning, especially a Japanese-style Ichiju Sansai (one soup three dishes) setup, I admit that I’m guilty of giving most of my attention to the main.
 I realize it shouldn’t be that way!

 A fresh-tasting vegetable side like this Simmered Fried Tofu and Greens (油揚げと青菜の煮浸し) is sometimes the best part of the meals!
 Not only it contributes to the overall nutrients but it also goes well with many Japanese and Asian meals.